Taimoor3059/Form-React/README.md

 # Form-React
-Created a Form using React using the state to keep track of the data
+Created a Form using React, keeping track of the information through the State and then rendering it below the form.